edubart/miniphysfs/README.md

 # Updates

-- **20-Nov-2020**: Library created, using PhysFS commit [acdcf93d1f9b](https://hg.icculus.org/icculus/physfs/rev/acdcf93d1f9b)
+- **20-Nov-2020**: Library created, using PhysFS changeset [acdcf93d1f9b](https://hg.icculus.org/icculus/physfs/rev/acdcf93d1f9b)

-Please see the docs directory for documentation.
+# Notes

+PhysFS 3.1.0 with latest changeset (as 20-Nov-2020) [acdcf93d1f9b](https://hg.icculus.org/icculus/physfs/rev/acdcf93d1f9b)
+was used to make this library, the PhysFS 3.1.0 is not officially released yet, but this changeset was chosen due to the added support for Android.

-## License
+# License

 Same license as PhysFS, zlib license, see LICENSE.txt for licensing information.